 Credit @mushroomspirits on Instagram

-Mushroom Spirits Distillery (pictured): Straight from New York’s original artisan mushroom farm, try one-of-a-kind mushroom spirits!
+Mushroom Spirits Distillery: Straight from New York’s original artisan mushroom farm, try one-of-a-kind mushroom-based spirits!

 Hawi Ethiopian Cuisine: Located on South Cayuga Street in Ithaca, experience Ethiopian dishes from mild and spicy stews to spongy teff flatbread.

 Fort Baptist Farm: Established in 2017, shop fresh organically produced food and community supported agriculture shares (CSA) at this farm and Ithaca Farmers Market.

 Asempe Kitchen: This pop-up restaurant and catering service offers vegan and vegetarian options and traditional West African cuisine.

-Golden Cup Coffee Company Inc: Get your caffeine fix with a fresh and flavorful cup of coffee made from the best coffee beans around the world.
-The 5 star ratings to prove it!
+Golden Cup Coffee: Get your caffeine fix with a fresh and flavorful cup of coffee made from the best coffee beans around the world.
+The 5-star ratings prove it!

 Colored Musicians Club (pictured): The only African American club of its kind in the United States, currently promoting historical research and preservation of jazz in Buffalo.